lostkagamine/TuxedoLegacy/README.md

 Hexadecimal™: V1 Bot core
 Eval taken from Liara, an open source discord bot made by Pandentia, adapted to work with tuxedo by @HexadecimalPython
-Devoxin: Hosting & V2 Rewrite Bot core
+Devoxin: Hosting & V2 Rewrite Bot core, Lavalink.py.
+Without your help, Tuxedo's music wouldn't exist.
+Thank you so much!